Why Was Tom Hiddleston At Taylor Swift's 4th Of July Party?

 New aim to life- to be successful enough that Taylor Swift invites me to her 4th of July party.— Louise O' Neill (@oneilllo) July 4, 2016

-But another celebrity was also spotted at her Rhode Island home: her rumored boyfriend, Tom Hiddleston.
+But another celebrity was also spotted at her Rhode Island home: her rumoured boyfriend, Tom Hiddleston.

 Uzo Aduba, Taylor, Tom, Blake and Ryan today in Rhode Island pic.twitter.com/fiDL9bLH7H— Taylor Swift News (@TSwiftNZ) July 4, 2016